-There is a board meeting held quarterly that is responsible for assessing the risk of irregularities, whether caused by fraud or error in the financial reporting, and ensuring that processes are in place for the timely identification of internal and external matters with a potential effect on financial reporting.
+There is a board meeting held quarterly that is responsible for assessing the risk of irregularities, whether caused by fraud or error in financial reporting, and ensuring that processes are in place for the timely identification of internal and external matters with a potential effect on financial reporting.
+This meeting analyses and discusses the trends for the quarter and identifies any issues or required changes.
+Any such issues are then reported, further discussed, and collectively agreed.
+There were no significant issues impacting the Company in the current or previous year.

-The key performance indicator used by management in assessing the performance of the Company is the monitoring of the fair value movement and the redemptions during the period.
+The key performance indicator used by management in assessing the performance of the Company are the monitoring of the fair value movement and the redemptions during the year.
+These have been identified by management as key drivers in the performance of the Company, more details for the fair value movement is in note 3 and details for the redemptions are in note 8 and 10.